mutecomm/mute/doc/messages.md

   Error tries to start a session with the given remote SenderSessionPub.
 Reset deletes all keys, including root_key, and tries to start a new session with public key material.
+- Padding: Random padding to bring encrypted header to fixed size.

 Sender encrypts header (see 1.
 Header encryption).